 The 33kV circuit breakers at Motupipi substation are older bulk oil circuit breakers.
-These will be replaced as part of a major upgrade of the substation taking place in 2021 and 2022.
+These will be replaced as part of a major upgrade of the substation currently taking place.

-The 33kV circuit breakers at Annesbrook, Songer St and Hope substations are early 1980's Takaoka bulk oil type.
-The Annesbrook and Songer CB's are planned for replacement in 2024/25.
-The 33kV switchboard at Hope substation is proposed to be replaced in conjunction with a zone substation capacity upgrade and relocation in 2024.
-All CB's will be replaced with vacuum interruption/non SF6 gas insulated types.
+The 33kV circuit breakers at Annesbrook, Songer Street and Hope substations are early 1980s Takaoka bulk oil type.
+The Annesbrook and Songer CBs are planned for replacement in 2024/25.
+The 33kV switchboard at Hope substation is proposed to be replaced in conjunction with a zone substation capacity upgrade and relocation in 2024/25.
+All CBs will be replaced with vacuum interruption/non-SF6 gas insulated types.